-You can create shorts directly in the YouTube app.
+You can create and upload shorts directly in the YouTube app.
 They’re limited to 60-seconds and required to be in portrait orientation, just like TikTok.
 It’s a very different way to think about a “YouTube video.”

 Select “Create a Short” from the menu.
 At the time of writing, Shorts are in beta.